 Whipping Cream Frosting

 For example, chocolate buttercream is delicious on most chocolate cakes instead of ganache and requires only chocolate, butter, sugar and eggs.
-A seven-minute frosting is made by warming egg whites and beating them with sugar until they are frothy and light, but still moist.
+Warm egg whites and beat them with sugar until they're frothy and light but still moist.